Rabbi Robby Charnoff

 Shoshana is excited to be the first OU-JLIC female Torah Educator at Queens College.
 Originally from Philadelphia, Shoshana went to Akiba Hebrew Academy for high school.
 Following graduation, Shoshana studied at Midreshet HaRova in the Old City of Jerusalem for a year and a half.
 Shoshana graduated with honors from Stern College for Women with a BA in English Literature and also earned a teaching certificate from the Israeli Ministry of Education to teach students in the Diaspora.
 Additionally, Shoshana is a certified Kallah teacher through the National Council of Young Israel and has learned with many Kallot on campus.
 While at Stern, Shoshana served as the President of the Torah Activities Council (TAC), where she managed, guided, and facilitated all religious activity on campus, and was awarded for her excellence in communal leadership.
 After graduation, Shoshana and her husband Robby spent two years in the Yeshiva University’s Gruss Institute.
 Shoshana has worked for the Jewish National Fund, Aish Hatorah and various Hebrew Schools throughout Manhattan.
 In her spare time Shoshana loves to catch a good laugh with students and hone her Torah comedy skills.
 Shoshana and her husband Robby are the proud parents to Aliza and Aharon, the cutest kids on campus.

 Channah originates from the windy (and snowy, and awesome) city of Chicago.
 After two years of study at Tomer Devorah Seminary in Israel, she attended Stern College for Women as a major in Psychology.
 Channah served on the Torah Activities Counsel (TAC) and graduated summa cum laude, achieving the Leadership and Vision Award.
 Following her college studies, she traveled back to Israel to serve as a madricha at Tomer Devorah, and it was during her time in Israel that she met her wonderful husband Jeff.
 Upon her return, Channah completed a Masters in Adult Learning & Leadership at Teachers College, Columbia University.
 The only thing that makes Channah happier than speaking about her dense thesis on Transformative Learning in Religion (copies available upon request!) is working for OU-JLIC at Queens College – connecting, teaching, learning, and being part of the vibrant Jewish Community on campus.
-Channah lives in Passaic, NJ with her husband Jeff and their son Aryeh, both of whom she adores.
+Channah lives in NJ with her husband Jeff and their two children, Aryeh and Shifra.

 Rav Moshe Dechter